-For an access that crosses a page boundary, the Neoverse N1 core implements the following behaviors:
+For an access that crosses a page boundary, the Neoverse[TM] N1 core implements the following behaviors:

-- Store crossing a page boundary: - No alignment fault. - The access is split into two stores. - Each store uses the memory type and shareability attributes associated with its own address. - Load crossing a page boundary (Device to Device and Normal to Normal): - No alignment fault. - The access is split into two loads. - Each load uses the memory type and shareability attributes associated with its own address. - Load crossing a page boundary (Device to Normal and Normal to Device): - The instruction will generate an alignment fault.
+- Store crossing a page boundary:

+- No alignment fault.

+- The access is split into two stores.

+- Each store uses the memory type and Shareability attributes that are associated with its own address.

+- Load crossing a page boundary (Device to Device and Normal to Normal):

+- No alignment fault. - The access is split into two loads. - Each load uses the memory type and Shareability attributes that are associated with its own address. - Load crossing a page boundary (Device to Normal and Normal to Device): - The instruction will generate an alignment fault.

-A.3 Armv8 Debug UNPREDICTABLE behaviors
+B.3 Armv8 Debug unpredictable behaviors

-This section describes the behavior that the Neoverse N1 core implements when:
+This section describes the behavior that the Neoverse[TM] N1 core implements when: